Basil Harwood: Career

 Harwood's first professional position was organist of St Barnabas', Pimlico in 1883, a post he held until 1887.
 He then served as organist at Ely Cathedral for five years, followed by a final move to Oxford in 1892 where he remained organist of Christ Church Cathedral until his retirement in 1909.

 He became Doctor of Music (DMus) in 1896, submitting as his doctoral work a setting of Psalm 86, Inclina domine.

 During his time in Oxford Harwood acted as conductor of the Oxford Orchestral Association (1892–8), and became the first conductor of the Oxford Bach Choir in 1896.
-He held the position of Precentor of Keble College between 1892 and 1903, and was Choragus at the University from 1900 until his retirement.
+He held the position of Precentor of Keble College between 1892 and 1903, and was Choragus at the university from 1900 until his retirement.
 He edited The Oxford Hymn Book (1908) as well as acting as an Oxford examiner for several academic years between 1900 and 1915.

 Works

 Harwood's musical works sit within the 'English' tradition established by Wesley, Stainer, Parry and Stanford.
-He is best known today for his liturgical works, particularly his anthem O How Glorious is the Kingdom (1898) and his Service in A flat (1892), which still remain popular with English choirs.
+He is best known today for his liturgical works, particularly his anthem O How Glorious is the Kingdom (1898), notable for its organ accompaniment and (said Henry Ley) "a coda based on a haunting melody of great beauty".

+Ley also identified When the Son of Man Shall Come (1900) as one of his finest anthems.
+There are nine liturgical settings: the Service in A flat (1892) is still popular with English choirs, while the lesser known Service in E minor (1919) is his most extensive and mature.
 He wrote numerous hymn tunes, several of which became well-known including Luckington ("Let All the World in Every Corner Sing"), Thornbury ("O Jesus I Have Promised" and "Thy hand, O God, has Guided"), and St Audrey ("Sing ye Faithful, Sing with Gladness").